 - Thompson, Phyllis.
 (1971).

-- The work of Gladys Aylward was memorialized in a 1959 film, , starring Ingrid Bergman.
-Most of the material for the film was derived front Alan Burgess, (1957).
+- The work of Gladys Aylward was memorialized in a 1959 film, The Inn of the Sixth Happiness, starring Ingrid Bergman.
+Most of the material for the film was derived from Alan Burgess, (1957).

 - Aylward’s letters are in the archives at the SOAS, University of London.